What Credit Score Do You Start With?

 Since you are just establishing your credit score, you won’t have any credit history, which will reflect rather poorly on this part of scoring.
 Don’t forget that each new account requires a credit check, which can also impact your credit score.

 FICO itself states that the scores for people who have not been using credit for long will be calculated differently, but it doesn’t actually specify how.
 So expect to have a grace period of at least a year or two before you start being evaluated like everyone else.
-All in all, those first few years are crucial in terms of establishing a good credit score and developing a good credit history.

-How To Start a Credit Score
+How To Build a Credit Score

 Now that you know what's included in your score, it’s time to see how you can start building it properly.
 You have a couple of options to choose from: